National Labor College Online Bachelor's Degree Programs

 Whether you need one more class to get that degree or are just half-way there, NLC’s new state-of-the-art online degree programs allow you to gain the credits you need while balancing your coursework with work and family responsibilities.

-Because NLC is an upper level-degree completion institution, you need to have at least 56 credits to enroll.
+Our bachelor's degrees are upper level-degree completion programs so you need to have at least 56 credits to enroll.
 Credits can come from a combination of coursework done at other colleges and universities or through apprenticeships, military and other training.
 Generally, students take one to three courses (3-9 credits) per semester.
 Graduation requires 120 credits.

 Accredited and Affordable